I have had several questions recently about cut bait, what it is and how to use it for catfish bait.

 The bait chunk size you use depends on the fish you’re cutting up as well as what size and species of catfish you’re targeting.

-If you’re targeting smaller 1–2 pound blue catfish or channel catfish you’ll would want to use a smaller chunk.
+If you’re targeting smaller 1–2 pound blue catfish or channel catfish you’ll want to use a smaller chunk.

 If you’re targeting larger fish (like trophy class blues) you’ll often want to use a larger piece of bait.
 That’s not to imply that larger fish will not bite a small bait, because they will.
 Most anglers that target larger blue catfish just prefer to use larger baits.

 The cut bait size also depends on the type and size of the fish you’re using for cut bait.
-If you’re fishing with gizzard shad, you might cut a 6 inch gizzard shad into two or three pieces to target smaller catfish, but if you’re going to use a large carp, buffalo or drum to cut up you might have to fillet the fish and then cut the fillets up into smaller chunks or strips.
+If you’re fishing with gizzard shad, you might cut a 6-inch gizzard shad into two or three pieces to target smaller catfish, but if you’re going to use a large carp, buffalo, or drum to cut up you might have to fillet the fish and then cut the fillets up into smaller chunks or strips.

 The first step in preparing a fish for cut bait is to remove the scales.
 For fish with smaller scales (like perch) knocking the scales off with a fillet knife is generally the best approach.
 If the fish has larger scales (like a carp) these can generally be removed by starting at the tail and running your thumb under the scales down the fish towards the head.

 Next, especially on larger fish, the fins are cut off and removed/discarded.
-If fishing with baits like cut gizzard shad this may not be necessary but on larger fish with large hard fins (like carp or drum) cutting and removing the fins will be beneficial.
+If fishing with baits likes cut gizzard shad this may not be necessary but on larger fish with large hard fins (like carp or drum) cutting and removing the fins will be beneficial.

-The skin, ribs and other pieces are typically left intact to go on the hook.
+The skin, ribs, and other pieces are typically left intact to go on the hook.

 Always leave the chunk or strip as it was removed from the fish.
-Never wash or clean it. because the blood, oil and amino acids that the chunk of fish lets off is what spreads through the water and attracts the catfish.
+Never wash or clean it. because the blood, oil, and amino acids that the chunk of fish lets off is what spreads through the water and attracts the catfish.

 There really is no “right or wrong” way to cut up fish for cut bait but most anglers follow one of these two methods: